Vote YES - To Repeal Radical Rezoning!!! Drop-Off Ballot by April 7th

 Having more housing choices doesn't equal affordability.
 Under the new ordinances, a developer can choose to "replace" a modest, older single-family home (at a lower price point) with three or four "market-rate luxury starter homes--each will sell for the same amount if not more than what they bought that one old home for.
 You've gained "choice" but lost the only affordable home on the block.
 They are advocating for density, not affordability.

-Proof: This ordinance replaces all residential use tables so that duplexes, triplexes, and fourplexes are now allowed in EVERY residential zone (i.e. EVERYWHERE) - [summary of ordinance 2025]
+Proof: This ordinance replaces all residential uses in the tables so that unlimited multifamily housing types, not just duplexes and triplexes, are now allowed in EVERY residential zone (i.e. EVERYWHERE) - [summary of ordinance 2025]

 Interview with Mayor Strom who states that the rezoning won't help with affordable homes whatsoever.